 Tenth Air Force, located at Naval Air Station Fort Worth Joint Reserve Base, Texas, directs the activities of nearly 20,000 reserve, active duty and civilian personnel located at 37 military installations throughout the United States.

-The mission of Tenth Air Force is to organize, train and equip mission-ready Tenth Air Force Citizen Airmen to fly, fight and win in air, space and cyberspace.
+The mission of Tenth Air Force is to provide mission-ready Reserve Citizen Airmen to fly, fight and win in Every Domain.